arosnews/arosnews.github.io/_posts/2024-07-31-OWB-axrt-wsl2.md

 ![axrtWSL3](/assets/img/axrtWSL3.png)

 Copy the **LibAxRT** package and **StartOWB** file to the WSL subsystem user's home directory.
-You have access to the WSL directories from within Windows File Explorer.
+You have access to the WSL directories from the Windows File Explorer.
+The *ubuntu* directory is located on the left side of the File Explorer window, under disk names.

 ![axrtWSL4](/assets/img/axrtWSL4.png)